bradgalben/nbd/README.md

 ## Problem Outline

-Consider a *computational cluster* consisting of a **job dispatcher device** and **$N$ servers**, each equipped with its own processing and memory resources.\
+Consider a *computational cluster* composed of a **job dispatcher device** and **$N$ servers**, each equipped with its own processing and memory resources.\
-The purpose of the challenge is to define a *dispatching algorithm* and *scheduling algorithms*, one for each server, so as to get the best possible mean job response time.
+The goal is to develop a dispatching algorithm and scheduling algorithms for the servers to achieve the best mean job response time.

 #### Assumptions